 Who Are Your Competitors?

-Are you blindly going into a market dominated by large media corporation or universities?
+Are you blindly going into a market dominated by large media corporations or universities?
 It is essential to know the websites you are up against online.

 If you have several different areas that you target you will have lists of keywords that are relevant to each of these areas.
 Pick the highest volume keywords and create your competition list from these.
 It is best not to choose too many to start with as you will then end up with 40 or 50 other websites in your competition list and that is overwhelming.
 However, I would always want a list of 10 competitors from two different keyword lists.
 Less than this can skew your view of the SEO market online.